balderdashy/sails-docs/concepts/Assets/DefaultTasks.md

 - Optional automatic asset injection, minification, and concatenation
 - Creation of a web ready public directory
 - File watching and syncing
+- Transpilation of ES6 to ES2015 in production
 - Optimization of assets in production

 ### Default Grunt tasks